vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 - Can only have 255 characters, but it can be split to multiple strings in a single record, most DNS providers handle this automatically.
     - Example: ```"v=spf1 first string" "second string -all"```
-- Can take up to a maximum of 10 DNS Look Ups like ```include:spf.protection.outlook.com``` (which currently contains 1 DNS lookup, without child lookups)
+- Can take up to a maximum of 10 DNS Lookups like ```include:spf.protection.outlook.com``` (which currently contains 1 DNS lookup, without child lookups)

-### Avoiding the 10 DNS Look Ups cap, to:
+### Avoiding the 10 DNS Lookups cap, to:
 - Flatten your SPF record ***(not recommended)***
     - Example: ```v=spf1 include:spf.domain.com -all``` can be ```v=spf1 ip4:11.222.33.444 ip4:11.222.33.444 -all```